|

 In fall sow preferably in a cold frame or unheated greenhouse.
 Put seeds 2-3" deep and cover with 2 inches of mulch or straw (in autumn), remove this in spring.
 Then cover the seeds lightly with sand, mulch etc. Best sowing time is March-May when there's longer daylight.
 Misting is better than watering.
 Watch out for squirrels, mice etc. Don't sow in the height of summer.

-Low temperatures (between 2 and 10°C) following fertilization hinder
+germination.
+Low temperatures (between 2 and 10°C) following fertilization

-embryo development and delay the germination of outdoor-sown seed until
+hinder embryo development and delay the germination of outdoor-sown seed

-germination under field conditions can vary between 12 and 14 months, depending
+and germination under field conditions can vary between 12 and 14 months,

 Ginkgo seedling in garden |